zahid-niaz-92110/deep-lrning-auto-classification-malaria-parazite/README.md

 ```

 ---
+During experiments, different optimizers were used, however, the best accuracy was achieved with the Adam optimizer at the initial learning rate of 0.005.
+The binary_crossentroy was used as a loss function.
 To benchmark my innovative approach, I've conducted a comprehensive performance analysis against the renowned VGG16 image-detection model.
 The findings not only highlight the superiority of my model but also shed light on key metrics that set it apart.
 VGG16 model; https://keras.io/api/applications/vgg/